oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 ### Further Attacks on the Implicit Grant

-Apart from the attack payloads and consequences that were already discussed, there are a few additional attacks that further support the deprecation of the Implicit grant type.
+Apart from the attack scenarios and consequences that were already discussed, there are a few additional attacks that further support the deprecation of the Implicit grant type.
 Many attacks on the Implicit grant type described by {{RFC6819}} and Section 4.1.2 of {{oauth-security-topics}}
 do not have sufficient mitigation strategies.
 The following sections describe the specific attacks that cannot be mitigated while continuing to use the Implicit grant type.